COVID-19 information and resources

 Claim questions – expanded options

-Diving medical certificates – short-term extensions
+Diving medical certificates - no further extensions

 Health care provider update

 At WorkSafeBC, we are actively monitoring and adjusting to the COVID-19 situation to determine how we can best support our health care providers and follow guidance from public health officials.
 Learn more.